-- Hyperactivity – A child who has inferior quality of sleep or lack of enough sleep can try to keep themselves present and awake by forcing themselves to become hyperactive.
-The lack of sleep also releases a chemical imbalance that works in cohesion with adrenaline to keep your child too active and then burn them out.
+- Hyperactivity – A child who has inferior quality of sleep or lack of enough sleep can try to keep himself present and awake by forcing himself to become hyperactive.
+The lack of sleep also releases a chemical imbalance that works in cohesion with adrenaline to keep your child too active and then burn out.
 This could be a sign of snoring.

 Diagnosis of Snoring in Kids

-Doctors can diagnose most sleep-based disabilities and disorders by performing a sleep test, this test involves placing ECG like nodes on your child’s body while they sleep and connecting them to a computer, this will record their sleep patterns, REM cycles and how often they wake up during the night and how this impacts their sleep cycle.
+Doctors can diagnose most sleep-based disabilities and disorders by performing a sleep test.
+This test involves placing ECG-like nodes on your child’s body while he sleeps, and connecting them to a computer.
+This will record sleep patterns, REM cycles, how often your child wakes up during the night, and how this impacts his sleep cycle.

-Another test done to evaluate your child’s lungs and airways is known as a pulmonary function test, this involves your child placing a pipe in their mouth, breathing in through their nose and out through their mouth, this test measures the overall pulmonary strength or lung strength and evaluates if there is any congestion in their airway.
+There is another test done to evaluate your child’s lungs and airways, and it is known as a pulmonary function test.
+This involves your child placing a pipe in his mouth, breathing in through the nose, and out through the mouth.
+This test measures the overall pulmonary strength or lung strength, and evaluates if there is any congestion in the airway.

 Risks and Complications of Childhood Snoring